subbaiyanparthiban/churn-prediction/README.md

 # 📉 Customer Churn Prediction – Food Delivery Platform
-*(Using Food Delivery Order History Dataset)*

 ---

 ## 🚀 Project Overview
-Customer churn is a critical challenge for online food delivery platforms, especially when customers gradually reduce engagement after promotions or discounts expire.
+Customer churn is a major challenge for online food delivery platforms, where a large portion of users place only one or two orders and then become inactive.

-This project simulates an **internal applied machine learning initiative** to **predict customers likely to churn in the next 30 days**, using historical food order transaction data.
+This project simulates an **internal Applied Machine Learning initiative** to **predict customers likely to churn in the next 30 days**, enabling proactive retention strategies such as targeted offers, loyalty rewards, and engagement nudges.

-The solution is built using the **Food Delivery Order History Dataset** from Kaggle and follows **industry-standard churn modeling practices**, including time-based label creation and behavioral feature engineering.
+The solution is built using a real-world **Food Delivery Order History Dataset** and follows **industry-standard ML practices**, including time-based labeling, feature engineering, imbalance handling, and business-aware threshold tuning.

 ---

 ## 🎯 Business Problem
-> How can we proactively identify customers who are likely to stop ordering so that targeted retention actions can be applied?
+> How can we identify customers who are at high risk of churn so that retention actions can be applied before they stop ordering?

 ### Business Value
 - Improves customer lifetime value (CLV)
-- Enables personalized offers and loyalty campaigns
-- Reduces cost of customer acquisition
+- Reduces cost of reacquisition
+- Enables personalized loyalty and discount strategies
-- Supports data-driven retention strategies
+- Supports data-driven decision-making for retention teams

 ---

 ## 📌 Churn Definition
 A customer is considered **churned** if:
-They place ZERO completed orders in the next 30 days
-- The churn label is **derived**, not provided directly
+- Churn labels are **engineered**, not provided directly
+- Only **successfully delivered orders** are considered to avoid operational noise

-- This mirrors how churn is defined in real production systems
+This definition mirrors real-world churn modeling practices in consumer platforms.

 ---